 The GC3 is also available under the Bushnell Golf brand as the Bushnell Launch Pro, which allows you to pay for certain features through a subscription model instead of paying the full cost up-front.

-Because of the GC3’s power, portability, and value for money, we think it’s a game-changer in the launch monitor space and is of the best choices to integrate into a golf simulator setup.
+Because of the GC3’s power, portability, and value for money, we think it’s a strong contender in the launch monitor space and one of the best choices to integrate into a golf simulator setup.

 Buying Guide